-This was the Lateral Canal of the Loire, the same one that we had followed on in the other direction on our previous walk.
-We never fail to be amazed at the industry and determination of the eighteenth-century engineers who had brought the canal system into being with nothing more than horses and men.
+This was the Lateral Canal of the Loire, the same one that we had followed in the other direction on our previous walk.
+We never fail to be amazed at the industry and determination of the eighteenth-century workers who had brought the canal system into being with nothing more than horses and shovels.

-Revived, as usual out of all proportion to the modest refreshment we had taken, we stepped out onto the highway and found ourselves on the GR31, then lost it immediately after we crossed the canal, as we assumed it would go along the lovely shady towpath, labelled with “La Loire à Vélo” signs.
+Revived, as usual out of all proportion to the modest refreshment we had taken, we stepped out onto the highway and found ourselves on the GR31, then lost it immediately after we crossed the canal.

 Another hour and a half of pleasant walking beside the canal took us to Saint-Satur.

-We had realised by then that if we wanted to visit Sancerre, we would do better to stop at the camping ground of Saint-Satur and make an unencumbered side trip, rather than press on to Pouilly for the night.
+We had realised by then that if we wanted to visit Sancerre, we would do better to stop at the camping ground of Saint-Satur and make a side trip without our packs, rather than press on to Pouilly for the night.

 Sancerre looked a rather strenuous prospect, away on its high dome, and anyway, we were still suffering from jet lag after the long flight from Australia.